pnorman/vector_tile_engines/SPEC.md

 ### Contents
 Points with water names.
 Sources as with `water` layer, except sources without name data can be ignored.

+Minimum size of 16 pixels for OSM-sourced data

+Buffer of 128 pixels

 ### Fields
 - `name`: name of water body
 - `water`: `ocean`, `lake`, `river`, `reservoir`, or value of OSM `water` tag